 – A smaller file size can work with lower streaming speeds.
 A 1080p H.264 live stream would require 8 MB/s bandwidth while the same live stream with H.265 compression would only need 4 MB/s.
 This makes H.265 the best choice for data-strapped locations.

 – Since the file size decreases significantly, encoding time (time taken to make the video digitally compatible) id greatly reduced, leading to faster transmission of video across long distances.

 – HEVC-enabled encoders slash the bit-rate of the live stream in half when compared to an AVC encoder.
 Therefore HEVC saves more data, and hence more money, than AVC in broadcasting the same video at the same resolution.

 The only limitation to H.265 is that it requires hardware accelerated decoding (something similar to a powerful graphics card with HEVC support).
 Without it, the video may suffer from stuttering, delay and/or become very slow.

 Where Does Vplayed Fit in all this?

 Considering the fact that H.265 is the upcoming video compression standard that’s going to sit at the epitome of all recording and transcoding hardware and software, we have made sure to incorporate this algorithm into Vplayed’s video on demand solution.
-We believe in a future-centric approach in solving the video streaming needs in order to provide scalable solutions to our clients.
+We believe in a future-centric approach in solving the OTT platform streaming needs in order to provide scalable solutions to our clients.
 H.265 compatibility in our player is only one of many other features that make Vplayed a white-label enterprise-grade solution.